How can you whiten teeth?

 2. Smoking

-As we age, tooth enamel becomes thinner.
-This allows the underlying yellowish dentin to show through more clearly , making the teeth appear darker.
+As we age, tooth enamel thins.
+This makes the underlying yellowish dentin show through more, making the teeth appear darker.

 Certain antibiotics or medical treatments can also lead to tooth discoloration.